aholachek/react-flip-toolkit/README.md

 }
 ```

-In this example, all `Flipped` elements are direct children of the `Flipper` parent component, but in most cases they will probably be contained in different components.
+In this example, all `Flipped` elements are direct children of the `Flipper` parent component, but in many cases they will be contained in different components.

 ## Flipper component

-The parent wrapper that contains all the elements to be animated.
+The parent component that contains all the elements to be animated.

 ### Props